Finetuned/modx-cli/context/Task-11.md

 We will need something like the following custom commands

-- package:upgrade:list-remote : This would retrieve all versions after the installed version
+- package:list-remote : This would retrieve all versions after the installed version
-- package:upgrade:download : This downloads the zipped transport package to core/packages
+- package:download : This downloads the zipped transport package to core/packages
-- package:upgrade:list : This would retrieve all upgrades that have been downloaded and  are ready for install
+- package:list-upgrades : This would retrieve all upgrades that have been downloaded and  are ready for install

 Finally
-- package:upgrade:all would compose the above commands to asynchronously list, download and install anything returned by package:upgradeable
+- package:upgrade-all would compose the above commands to asynchronously list, download and install anything returned by package:upgradeable

 ---